4-HO-DET: Society and culture

+Religious use

+The Temple of the True Inner Light once considered 4-HO-DET for religious use but ended up selecting dipropyltryptamine (DPT) instead.

 Legal status

+Canada

+4-HO-DET is not a controlled substance in Canada as of 2025.

 Finland

 Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Sweden

 Sveriges riksdags health ministry Statens folkhälsoinstitut classified 4-HO-DET as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of Nov 1, 2005, in their regulation SFS 2005:733 listed as 4-hydroxi-N,N-diethyltryptamin (4-HO-DET), making it illegal to sell or possess.

 United States

 4-HO-DET is unscheduled in the United States, but purchase, sale, or possession for human consumption could be prosecuted under the Federal Analogue Act.

 Research

 4-HO-DET, under the code name CZ-74 and along with ethocybin (CEY-19), has been studied in psychedelic-assisted psychotherapy.